Vinayakam19/Vinayakam19/README.md

 :office: Previosuly Worked as a Data Scientist for a Consultancy company in the area of Machine Learning for 5G Networks.

-:office: Currently working as a Senior Data Scientist for a Fortune 100 Product based company.
+:office: Currently working as a Senior Data Scientist for a Fortune 100 Product based company in area of parts Return Merchandise Authorisation (RMA) and supply chain logisitics.

 <!-- :man_student: I Completed my Bachelors in Information Science and Engineering from Sri Jayachamarajendra College of Engineering, Mysore, India -->